ndaneil/matterdoor/README.md

 }
 ```

-In the callback, everything other than type `0x20` is filtered out. `0x20` corresponds to an unsigned 8-bit attribute, which is the type of the `CurrentLevel` attribute:
+In the callback, everything other than type `0x20` is filtered out. `0x20` corresponds to an unsigned 8-bit attribute, which is the type of the `CurrentLevel` attribute within the Level Control cluster:

 <p align="center"><img src="./imgs/zap-level-control.png" width="80%"></p>